ralphjsmit/filament/docs/12-components/02-form.md

 ---
-title: Adding a form to a Livewire component
+title: Rendering a form in a Blade view
 ---

 ## Setting up the Livewire component